SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/elasticsearch-opentelemetry.md

 The [Elasticsearch](https://www.elastic.co/what-is/elasticsearch) app is a unified logs and metrics app that helps you monitor the availability, performance, health, and resource utilization of your Elasticsearch clusters.
 Preconfigured dashboards provide insight into cluster health, resource utilization, sharding, garbage collection, and search, index, and cache performance.

-We use the OpenTelemetry collector for Elasticsearch metric collection and for collecting Elasticsearch logs.
+We use the OpenTelemetry collector to collect Elasticsearch metrics and logs.

 The diagram below illustrates the components of the Elasticsearch collection for each database server.
 OpenTelemetry collector runs on the same host as Elasticsearch, and uses the [Elasticsearch Receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/elasticsearchreceiver/) to obtain Elasticsearch metrics, and the [Sumo Logic OpenTelemetry Exporter](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter/sumologicexporter) to send the metrics to Sumo Logic.
 Elasticsearch logs are sent to Sumo Logic through a [filelog receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/receiver/filelogreceiver).